-Indian defence has been closely associated with its Israeli counterpart for last 25 years given the fact that Israel has always extending a supporting hand to India during various war crisis such as Fulfilling arms and ammunition at the time of 1962 war with China, Supplying weapons during war with Pakistan in 1971, Supplying weapons and support at the time of Kargil War 1999 and even fighting terrorism.
+Indian defense has been closely associated with its Israeli counterpart for last 25 years given the fact that Israel has always extending a supporting hand to India.
+During various war crisis such as Fulfilling arms and ammunition at the time of 1962 war with China, Supplying weapons during the war with Pakistan in 1971, supplying weapons and support at the time of Kargil War 1999 and even fighting terrorism.

 The strong military ties further paved the way for their multidimensional partnership in various sectors such as tourism, technology, agriculture and innovation that developed in the last four years.
 But can it prove to be a consistent partner for upgrading Indian defence?

 Recently India has been trying to cut its dependency on foreign countries for its defence requirements by various partnership with western countries private firms for importing technology and boosting ‘Make in India’ campaign in defence sector.
 However the past experience has not been very rewarding given.

 Recently centre had to scrap Rs 32,000-crore project to build 12 advanced minesweepers (MCMVs) with a South Korean based Kangnam Corporation and Goa Shipyard Limited which failed due to commercial complications of transfer of technology.
 This was followed by Tata- Lockheed Martin partnership challenges related to transfer of technology as Lockheed Martin denied 100% transfer of technology and also were apprehensive of taking ownership of quality of jets manufactured.

 Given its experience with other foreign countries, it is now again looking for defence support from it all-weather defence ally Israel.
 Apparently the government will try to resume $500 million deal with Israel for Spike anti-tank weapons as a government-to-government pact that was cancelled in January 2017 given the diplomatic deadlock over Jerusalem.